 What kind of revolution are we talking about?

 Students sometimes think the slightly oval shape of our orbit causes Earth's seasons.
 That's not true!
-The seasons are due to the tilt of Earth’s axis, as discussed in the previous lesson.
+The seasons are due to the tilt of Earth’s axis, as discussed in the previous concept.